medavox/tuki-nuwa.old/philosophy.md

 The appropriate phrase to describe something is made from the thing's features that are relevant to the current context.

-The same phrases may pop up again and again, but that does not mean we should treat them as words.
+The same phrases may pop up again and again, but that does not make them words.
-That just increases the burden on new learners, who must memorise all these 'compound words'.
+That just increases the burden on new learners, who must also memorise all these 'compound words', which aren't even documented properly.
+It also means that 120 words is a lie.

+Baaad toki pona.

 Instead, commonly used phrases for things should be intuitive enough to occur naturally to new speakers.
 (That is, speakers who have just finished learning the language, and are using for the first time.)